vseven/ObixClientLibrary/README.md

 # ObixClientLibrary
 Obix Client Library for retrieving Obix points from a device, in my case Niagara/Tridium Jace and Web Supervisors.

 This is based on the work of TylerJWatson - https://github.com/tylerjwatson/NetBIX.
-As development on his library looks to have stopped 7 years ago, and as I made a bunch of small changes to it offline, I decided not to fork his library but reupload fresh and creit him.
+As development on his library looks to have stopped 7 years ago, and as I made a bunch of small changes to it offline, I decided not to fork his library but reupload fresh and credit him.
 He wrote the majority of this, I've only made a bunch of small tweaks, additions, and ran it through Visual Studio code analysis to clean stuff up.

 # Installation